• Skip to primary navigation

 Make Cha Gio

 For these particular Vietnamese spring rolls, I decided to go with the traditional recipe I brought home from Vietnam.
-We started with Blue Dragon® Spring Roll Wrappers, which is always my choice for Asian spring rolls.

 Once you make this recipe, you'll realize how much you already have in your fridge that you could use for filling these spring rolls.
 The possibilities are endless!